SJ23 Tech Tip C25, (Created 2024-01-25) Bob Schimmel

 Fig 2 - I chose to sew the loop side (soft) of the Velcro to the back side of the screen since it rolls up easier than the hook (hard) sideWith the hook side glued to the underside of the hatch I'll have to be careful when crawling onto the forward berth so I don't snag wool from my sweater.
 I hate the sight of fluff stuck to Velcro.
 It looks so tacky.

 Fig 3 - Velcro attached to the ceiling.
-Given that the cabin may occasionally have high moisture I washed the ceiling with acetone so the Velcro has a fighting chance to stay stuck.
+Given that the cabin occasionally has high moisture I washed the ceiling with acetone so the Velcro has a fighting chance to stay stuck.
 This technique almost always guarantees success.

-Fig 4 - And finally the bug screen on the ceiling, albeit lightly applied as the Velcro adhesive hasn't set yet.
-It is so much easier to place it evenly with the roller and remove it with the pull tabs.
+Fig 4 - And finally the bug screen on the ceiling, albeit lightly applied as the Velcro adhesive hasn't set yet at the time of this photo.
+It has not released since install.
+It is so much easier to place the screen evenly with the roller and remove it with the pull tabs.
 I'm going to enjoy some bug free nights this summer.

 Fig 5 - To protect the screen during storage I roll it up around a 2" tube of ABS to limit the minimum bending radius.
 The tube also makes it easy to stuff the screen into its nylon storage bag, with the no damage.
-For convenience it will be tucked behind a fiddle at the forward berth where it will be used.
+For convenience it is tucked behind a fiddle at the forward berth where it is used.

 See Tech Tip C16 for the Companionway bug screen.